Cafod’s Advent service consists of carols, reading, prayers and a short piece from a member of Cafod’s staff who works in the Middle East.

 One of the carols is sung by the Scared Hearts of Jesus and Mary in Zambia.
 One of Cafod’s partners who do amazing work in Zambia around livelihoods, run an orphan day-care centre and much more!

-The advent service can’t be done in person this year due to Covid-19, so Cafod are conducting it online via Zoom, which viewers will need to register for.
+The advent service can’t be done in person this year due to Covid-19, so Cafod is conducting it online via Zoom, which viewers will need to register for.

-However, it’s also going to be streamed on Facebook, as the webinar has a 500-person limit and Cafod don’t want anyone missing out on this event.
+However, it’s also going to be streamed on Facebook, as the webinar has a 500-person limit and Cafod doesn’t want anyone missing out on this event.

 “We’ve managed to do everything that we’ve wanted to do and to invite everyone that we’ve wanted to invite, obviously it’s been a bit of a challenge and a different way of organising an event for us… It’s shown us what’s possible.”

 They started planning in August and just got everything together on (Monday 30th November ).

 Next year, they aim to do the advent service in a church live.

 Glogowska says The Advent Service is a good way to thank supporters.